 In this context, you can leverage chatbots to answer routine questions about the company, its future, remote work culture and regulations, social distancing rules, etc.

 It can also help take the pressure off by sending daily reminder notifications about measures to take.
 For example, you can program a chatbot to send a daily web or mobile message to employees to remind them to wear their masks.
+And you wonder how the text annotation and quality data training of the model provides the result.

 Even better, if you know where they live and their work schedule, you can set the reminder to run a few minutes before they are supposed to leave their house!